tduretz/MDOODZ7.0/README.md

 - `SetPorosity` describes a particle grain porosity in relation to coordinates.
 Default value is `0.0`
 - `SetDensity` describes a particle grain density in relation to coordinates.
 Default value is set according to the particle phase
 - `SetXComponent` describes a particle X component value in relation to coordinates.
 Default value is `0.0`
+- `SetPressure` describes a particle pressure value in relation to coordinates.
+Default value is `0.0`
+- `SetNoise` describes a noise property value in relation to coordinates.
+Default value is `0.0`

 ## SetBCs